Unveiling and Addressing Pseudo Forgetting in Large Language Models: Introduction

 \section{Introduction}

-While large language models (LLMs) acquire extensive knowledge during pre-training~\citep{i:1-GPT3,i:1-LLaMA-2,yang2023mindllm}, in reality, both knowledge and data are dynamic, necessitating that models adapt to different tasks or domains continuously~\citep{Lifelong_Learning_Survey}.
-Accordingly, continual learning can assist models in acquiring new knowledge incrementally, thereby enhancing their capabilities over time.
-However, a key challenge models face during continual learning is ``catastrophic forgetting,'' which refers to the phenomenon where a model's performance on old tasks declines after learning new tasks~\citep{MCCLOSKEY1989109, DBLP:journals/corr/GoodfellowMDCB13}.
+Continual learning enables Large Language Models (LLMs)~\citep{i:1-GPT3,yang2023mindllm} to incrementally learn from a sequence of tasks, helping LLMs adapt to the dynamic nature of real-world data and improve their capabilities over time~\citep{Lifelong_Learning_Survey, li-etal-2024-fundamental}.
+However, LLMs still face catastrophic forgetting, where performance on previous tasks deteriorates when learning new ones~\citep{MCCLOSKEY1989109}.

-Despite the numerous methods proposed to mitigate catastrophic forgetting~\citep{InsCL, O-LoRA, SAPT} (discussed in Section~\ref{Traditional_CL}), few studies have begun to investigate the intrinsic mechanisms underlying this phenomenon. \citet{Implicit_Inference} propose the ``task inference'' hypothesis, which suggests that fine-tuning a model changes which of its abilities it tends to use, rather than causing it to actually forget those abilities.
-However, this hypothesis has been primarily validated on synthetic datasets rather than directly on natural language datasets and LLMs.
-Similarly, \citet{Interpretable_CF} investigate forgetting in LMs through the lenses of instruction-following and task-related knowledge, proposing that forgetting stems from a decline in instruction-following capabilities rather than an actual loss of task-related knowledge.
-However, the expression of ``task-related knowledge'' varies between probing and practical use, leaving the conclusion insufficiently clarified.
+Despite the extensive methods proposed to mitigate catastrophic forgetting~\citep{InsCL, O-LoRA, SAPT}, limited studies investigate the intrinsic mechanisms underlying this phenomenon. \citet{Implicit_Inference} proposed the ``task inference'' hypothesis, which suggests that fine-tuning biases the model toward utilizing newly acquired capabilities, rather than causing a loss of previously learned abilities.
+While this hypothesis is validated on synthetic datasets and small transformers, direct empirical evidence from natural language datasets and LLMs is missing.
+Similarly, \citet{Interpretable_CF} investigate forgetting in LLMs through the perspectives of instruction-following and task-related knowledge.
+They highlight that the forgetting stems from a decline in instruction-following capabilities rather than an actual loss of task-related knowledge.
+Nevertheless, they employ disparate experimental settings—instruction-following for model training versus prefix completion for knowledge probing—which weakens the persuasion of their conclusions.